-Whitehead received a BA Fine Arts from Central Saint Martin's College of Art and Design, London and an MFA from The Slade School of Fine Art, UCL, London.
-Her most recent solo exhibition was at The National Art Gallery of The Bahamas (2019).
-She represented POPOPstudios ICVA at VoltaNY (2016).
-Group exhibitions include Beginning, The Brighton Storeroom, Barbados (2019); Ubersee, Halle 14, Spinnerei in Leipzig, Germany (2017); Showoff, Cooke Latham Gallery (2020); Nassau Calling (with Heino Schmid), curated by Amanda Coulson and Ulrich Voges, HilgerBROTKunsthalle, Vienna, Austria (2015); Showoff (with Heino Schmid), curated by LeandaKateLouise, London, UK (2015).
-Public collections include Central Bank of The Bahamas, University College London and The D’Aguilar Art Foundation.
+Tessa’s heritage is both Bahamian (father) and Jamaican (mother).
+She received her BA in Fine Arts from Central Saint Martins College of Art and Design (2007) and her MFA from The Slade School of Fine Art, UCL, London (2009).
+Whitehead's most recent solo exhibition was at The National Art Gallery of The Bahamas in 2019.
+She has participated in group exhibitions including Beginning, The Brighton Storeroom, Barbados (2019); Ubersee, Halle 14, Spinnerei in Leipzig, Germany (2017); Showoff, Cooke Latham Gallery (2020); Nassau Calling (collaborative with Heino Schmid), at HilgerBROTKunsthalle, Vienna, Austria (2015); and Showoff (with Heino Schmid), curated by LeandaKateLouise, London, UK (2015).